 All the major stats and numbers that matter ahead of the semi-final game between India and New Zealand:

-1 – Only once have New Zealand won a semi-final in the World Cup despite making it to final four on seven occasions.
-Their only semi-final win in CWC was against South Africa in the 2015 edition.
+1 – Only once New Zealand has won a semi-final in the World Cup despite making into final four on seven occasions.
+Their only semi-final win in CWC came against South Africa in the 2015 edition.

 3 – India and New Zealand faced off in three ODI matches in England; all of them in the World Cups.
 The Kiwis ended on the winning side on all three instances; all the three times while chasing.

-3 – New Zealand lost their previous three matches in this tournament; the first instance when the Blackcaps lost three straight matches in a World Cup.
+3 – New Zealand lost their previous three matches in this tournament; the first instance of the Blackcaps losing three straight matches in a single World Cup edition.
 The Kiwis did lose three CWC matches in succession once in the past but the three defeats were spread across two editions (last two games in 1979 and 1st game in 1983).

 5 – New Zealand lost five consecutive ODI matches they played at the Old Trafford prior to their 5-run win against Windies.
 Their only other ODI win at this venue came in the 1975 edition against India; the only time India and New Zealand played at this venue.

-27 – Kane Williamson was run out on 27 in the previous game against England; his lowest total in 16 ODI innings in England.
+27 – Kane Williamson got runout on 27 in the previous game against England; his lowest total in 16 ODI innings in England.
 Prior to this game, Williamson scored 40+ in 15 consecutive ODI innings in England; the longest streak for any player in any country.

 31.45 – Virat Kohli has an abysmal batting average of 31.45 in the knockout matches in ODI cricket.
 He scored 345 runs from 14 innings at an average of 31.36 with 2 fifties in knockouts.
 The two fifties came in successful chases in the semi-finals of the 2013 and 2017 CT hosted by England.
 His average drops to 14.4 in World Cup knockouts where he scored only 72 runs from 5 innings with only one 30+ score.